 Culver City lacks an easy-to-navigate grid and the downtown is dominated by commuter car traffic.

-During daytime visits we noted a great deal of ongoing and recently completed construction.
-Existing signage is static, sun-faded and road traffic facing, which doesn’t help pedestrians as they attempt to navigate cross-town traffic.
-The roads are wide and crosswalks are far apart; illegal pedestrian crossing is dangerous, but commonplace.
-The few main landmarks are obscured by poor sight lines due to building heights and trees.
+During daytime visits, we noted a great deal of ongoing and recently completed construction.
+Existing signage is static, sun-faded, and driver-oriented, which doesn’t help pedestrians as they attempt to navigate cross-town traffic.
+The roads are wide with distantly spaced crosswalks.
+We observed pedestrians frequently crossing between crosswalks.
+Tall buildings and trees obscure landmarks.
 The walk from the Metro station and parking structures to shops and restaurants can be well over ten minutes after waiting for streetlights.

 When we visited during nighttime hours, we saw all the same problems.
 Alarmingly, many pedestrians were using smartphones as navigation aids.
-The best lit routes were closest to car traffic, and crossing some large intersections required using multiple crosswalks.
+The best-lit routes were closest to car traffic, and crossing the widest intersections required using multiple crosswalks.

 1/2 mile radius, 10 minutes’ walk – CC Visioning Plan